-Good Bad Bug: Using the thruster boots on the ice planet while being attacked by the Yeti's can cause Ratchet to dissapear with only his shoes, helmet and clank being visible.
-In this state he is immune to damage, which means you can run around collecting Moonstones or beating Yeti's at your pleasure.
+Using the Charge Boots on Grelbin while being attacked by the Y.E.T.I.s can cause Ratchet to disappear with only his shoes, helmet and Clank being visible.
+In this state he is immune to damage, which means you can run around collecting Moonstones or beating Y.E.T.I.s at your pleasure.

 Ho Yay: In the first cutscene, Ratchet is told he will learn a number of bizarre skills to become a commando, including ballroom dancing.
 Complete with an image of him in a fancy suit, dancing with a dress-clad Clank.

-It Was His Sled: The Unknown Thief's true identity, being a female lombax named Angela Cross.
+It Was His Sled: The Unknown Thief's true identity, being a female lombax-like species named Angela Cross.
 Of course, the series' "official wiki" does not care with the spoiler policy, so only a few fans would really not know about this before playing the game for the first time.

 The Scrappy: The New Age Mystic for being generally unhelpful and requiring the hard-to-get Moonstones just to do something.

 The "Wrench Ninja II" skill point is just as bad, as the enemies on that planet will often kill each other before you even reach them, and it's nigh impossible to hit some enemies without getting a few scars for your trouble.
 Fortunately, it's possible to come back after you get the second wrench upgrade, which allows you to kill the regular mooks in one Hyper-Strike, and the big purple mounts in two, and there will also be less enemies the second time around.